-This week on our #IdeaslaneMCM feature, we’ll be celebrating an individual who is tackling one of the numerous problems of education in Nigeria, ensuring that parents looking to make school choices for their kids are able to make informed decisions through technology.
+This week, our #IdeaslaneFavFounder, is a young man who is tackling one of the numerous problems of education in Nigeria, ensuring that parents looking to make school choices for their kids are able to make informed decisions through technology.

 Jide Ayegbusi is the founder of Edusko Africa, a start-up business that connects parents and students with good and affordable private schools across Africa.
 The organisation also assists parents in making informed choices on their wards’ education ranging from elementary to tertiary institutions.